fkalisa/CP-Zone/README.md

 - In a graph, we have N nodes and M edges
 - In a graph, any node can be root
+- In a graph, we have a visited array
 - Every tree is a graph !!
 - A graph can be directed or undirected
 - Applications :